WoutNagtegaal/least_slack/README.md

 # Least slack algorithm
-My shitty implementation of the least slack algorithm made for OSM software at the HAN
+My shitty (and probably overcomplicated) implementation of the least slack algorithm made for OSM software at the HAN